 Bipartisan plan would reclassify several minor offenses as civil infractions

-Filler, who helps sponsor the bipartisan proposal, said reclassifying certain misdemeanors as civil infractions would establish better, more proportional penalties that make sense based on the offense in question.
+Mueller said reclassifying penalties for first and second-time offenses as civil infractions would establish better, more proportional penalties that make sense based on the offense in question.

-Additionally, the plan would reclassify the first offense of driving on a suspended license as a civil infraction – as long as the license was not suspended due to dangerous driving activity such as operating while intoxicated, reckless driving, or a violation that causes the injury, death, or serious impairment of another individual.
-It is currently a misdemeanor punishable by up to 93 days in jail and a $500 fine.
+Additionally, the plan would carry a misdemeanor punishable by imprisonment up to 93 days and/or a fine of up to $500 if the individual’s license was suspended due to dangerous driving activity such as operating while intoxicated, reckless driving, or a violation that causes the injury, death, or serious impairment of another individual.